 What is attachment based therapy?

 As human beings, we are neurologically wired to be emotionally connected to each other.
 Recent research notes that when we have a secure connection to the people we love, we are healthier and feel more satisfied with ourselves and our lives.
-Because of emotional disruptions in our past, or because we can get stuck in more inflexible patterns of relating to our partner or family members, we can lose that sense of connection.
-This can lead to feeling isolated and alone.
+When we lose this connection we begin to feel isolated and alone.
 Attachment based therapy uses the latest information about the neurobiology of attachment and emotional regulation to get our clients' relationships back on track.
-Using proven methods such as Emotionally Focused Therapy (EFT), we work with our clients to help create new, satisfying ways to connect with their partner or family member.
-EFT has been shown to significantly improve relationships, with increased relational satisfaction in over 90% of couples tested.
-Additionally, these effects have been found to be long lasting, continuing after therapy is complete.
+Using proven methods such as Emotionally Focused Therapy (EFT), we work with our clients to help create new, satisfying ways to connect with their partner.
+EFT has been shown to significantly improve relationships, with increased relational satisfaction in 85–90% of couples tested.
+Additionally, these effects have been found to be long lasting, continuing after therapy is completed.

 How can attachment based therapy help me?